Dollhouse Miniatures 1:12 Scale,1:24 Scale OR Others – Some Insights

 Railroad building parts made for railroad buildings are being used for quarter-scale houses.
 It is also called the ‘O’ scale.

-It is a scale that is used by gamers as well and their figurines or gaming buildings.
+It is a scale that is used by gamers as well as their figurines or gaming buildings.

 1:144 dollhouse scale.